samuelburaga/dogs/README.md

 implemented with the purpose of studying the concept of routing in Angular.
 The application fetches data from the [dog API](https://dog.ceo/dog-api/documentation/) and displays it on the web page.

+The app is deployed on GitHub Pages.
+You can see the final result here: https://samuelburaga.github.io/dogs/dogs.

 > ## Getting Started

 Prerequisites